CookedNick/JaiRenderThreadExample/README.md

 In this example, we've circumvented that problem by simply putting the main thread to sleep, in the middle of WM_PAINT, until the render thread reports back that it drew our requested frame.
 If you do this before calling EndPaint() and returning from WM_PAINT, you get smooth resizes.
 **Thank you, Patrik Smělý, for telling me about this approach.** (He got this working on macOS first.)

-## How we avoid artifacts - Part 2
-Additionally, GPUs do not actually draw things the second we request them to.
-According to Ryan Fleury (whom I trust implicitly on this), there is not an easy way to know for certain that our frame is actually done on the GPU.
-To mitigate this slightly, there's a 1 millisecond sleep at the end of WM_PAINT in this example.
-You can remove that.
-It's honestly barely noticeable, but I did notice what he was talking about (minor artifacts, some black color) when I resized the window extremely quickly with a high-DPI mouse.
-Experiment with commenting/uncommenting this line and see if you care.
-The sleep can help but it introduces a (very minor) bit of lag when resizing the window.

 ## A few extra details
 - If we're not animating, we don't render!
 0% CPU/GPU in that case.
 Laptop users love us.
   - When we need to, we can wake the render thread and have it either draw a single frame when something changed or to render continuously for an animation.
 For example, WM_PAINT wakes it up to draw a single frame.